ubaldot/experiments/README.md

 # Termdebug9: how to test it

 Verify that you have both `gcc` and `gdb` installed.
-Then do the following
+Then do the following:

-1. Download termdebug9.vim script
+1. Download `termdebug9.vim` script
 2. Run `source termdebug9.vim`
 3. Run `:Termdebug`